 While some images on that 2015 cover referred to obvious events, others were extremely cryptic – even ‘coded’ – as they were never satisfactorily explained.

 This year’s edition is even more enigmatic.
 It uses the tarot to predict the year to come.
 Here it is.

 Using tarot cards to predict the future, in a publication that is owned by the occult elite, is quite fitting.
 Through the centuries, several versions of the tarot were created.
-However, most of them contain the same symbolism which allude to specific esoteric concepts.
-Occultists agree that the tarot originate from Ancient Egypt.
+However, most of them contain the same symbolism which alludes to specific esoteric concepts.
+Occultists agree that the tarot originates from Ancient Egypt.

 “The Book of Thoth was a résumé of the esoteric learning of the Egyptians.
 After the decadence of their civilization, this lore became crystallized in a hieroglyphic form as the Tarot; this Tarot having become partially or entirely forgotten or misunderstood, its pictured symbols fell into the hands of the sham diviners, and of the providers of the public amusement by games of Cards.”

 – Manly P. Hall, The Secret Teachings of All Ages